FIREwithPurpose/FIREwithPurpose/README.md

 I have been following FI community for a while now and largely I agree with principles and outcome.
 So, why am I writing this when I can just retire and enjoy life the way god intended? because, it's important to not lose sight of purpose when you become financially independent.

+Few years ago, when I had no kids, I would totally have retired, gone to an unknown island, and nobody would have ever heard from me again; end of my FIRE story!

+Since that's not the case, I wa